 Prerequisite, B.Ed.
 20 or equivalent.
-The emphasis in this course is on negotiable instruments, accruals, adjusting current assets and fixed assets, the combined cash journal, and the voucher system.
+The emphasis in this course is on negotiable instruments, accruals, adjusting current assets and fixed assets, the combined cash journal, the voucher system and accounting for taxes.
 A practice set is completed.

 22. PRINCIPLES OF ACCOUNTING III.
 Four hours credit.